 FASD Training of Trainers Certificate

-Current, evidence-based information on Fetal Alcohol Spectrum Disorders (FASD) for those who need to become FASD trainers
+Current, evidence-based information on Fetal Alcohol Spectrum Disorders (FASD) for those who want to become FASD trainers

 Many medical, allied health and human services providers, educators, and others work with patients or clients who are affected by prenatal alcohol exposure, regardless of diagnosis.
 However, they may lack training to effectively identify, refer, and/or provide effective treatment services.
 Few agencies or communities offer local fetal alcohol spectrum disorders (FASD) training to address these important issues.
 Our highly evaluated Training of Trainers (TOT) training helps address this gap in services.